balena-os/balena-supervisor/README.md

 ./dindctl run --image resin/amd64-supervisor:master --ssh
 ```

-This will run an ssh daemon **with no password** inside the docker-in-docker instance, so use with caution.
+This will run an ssh daemon **with no password** inside the Docker-in-Docker instance, so use with caution.

 ### View the supervisor's logs
 ```bash
 ./dindctl logs
 ```

-This will show the output of `journalctl` inside the docker-in-docker container.
+This will show the output of `journalctl` inside the Docker-in-Docker container.
 You can pass
 additional options, for instance, to see the logs from the supervisor service:

 ```bash